-Duplicate content from the perspective of search engine crawlers can be created in a couple of different ways.
-Sites can actually have the same content on two different pages of their site or they can have links that differ yet point to the same content — these both look the same to the crawlers.
+Search engine crawlers can create duplicate content in a couple of ways.
+First, sites might have the same content on different pages.
+Second, they might have different links.
+However, these links point to the same content.
+Consequently, both situations appear the same to search engine crawlers.

 First Minimize Duplicate Content

-The obvious solution to clarifying things for search engines is to just remove all the duplicate content or not put duplicates up in the first place.
-In fact, site owners should approach the design of a site with the intention of reducing duplicate content to an absolute minimum.
-There are a few steps developers can take to reduce the likelihood of duplicate content.
+The obvious solution is to remove all duplicate content.
+Another option is to avoid putting duplicates up in the first place.
+Indeed, site owners should design their sites to minimize duplicate content.
+Furthermore, developers can take a few steps.
+These steps will reduce the likelihood of duplicate content.

 Use a CMS like WordPress

-WordPress is fairly good at creating a link structure that avoids having multiple slightly different links heading to the same content.
-For a large site it can be very difficult to manually track URLs to ensure that content is only addressed by one URL.
-A CMS will handle this for you.
+WordPress is fairly good at creating a link structure.
+This structure avoids multiple slightly different links pointing to the same content.
+However, for a large site, manually tracking URLs can be very difficult.
+You need to ensure that content is only addressed by one URL.
+Fortunately, a CMS will handle this for you automatically.

 Keep Internal Links Consistent